ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 simulator that is used as the core flight dynamics system for several well known flight simulation systems.

-In the same directory (your home directory) run this commands:
+In the same directory (your home directory) run these commands:

 ::